389ds/389ds.github.io/docs/389ds/FAQ/update-resolution-for-single-valued-attributes.md

 Concurrent state changes
 ------------------------

-Usually replication is very fast and performing updates concurrently on different masters before the changes are replicated cannot be guaranteed.
+Usually replication is very fast and performing updates concurrently on different Suppliers before the changes are replicated cannot be guaranteed.
 So common test setup is:

     Check consistency of entry on all servers in the topology
-    Pause replication between masters
+    Pause replication between suppliers
     Apply changes to different servers
     Re-enable replication
     Wait for replication convergence